 You must also provide proof to the insurance company the other driver caused the crash, you suffered injuries related to the crash and your injuries required medical treatment that required additional expenses.

-Our lawyers at Geoff McDonald & Associates have in-depth knowledge of Virginia auto insurance requirements and other coverage rules that may apply to these types of claims.
+A Richmond car accident lawyer at Geoff McDonald & Associates have in-depth knowledge of Virginia auto insurance requirements and other coverage rules that may apply to these types of claims.

 Building a Stronger Case for Compensation